 Keep out the first card – this will be the card you hand the kids to get the Easter scavenger hunt started.

 Place the second card in the location mentioned on the first clue card.
 Place the third card in the location mentioned on the second clue card.
-And so on until you get to the final card – then place your surprise (Easter basket, etc.) in the location mentioned on the very final card.
+And so on until you get to the final card – then place your surprise (Easter basket, etc.) in the location mentioned on the very last clue!

 Whatever works best for you.